Mütter Museum: Special exhibitions

+Curators

+Dr. Joseph McFarland

+Dr. Joseph McFarland was the curator of the Mütter Museum from 1937 to 1945.
+He published multiple papers looking into some of the more questionable histories of museum collections, including The Soap Lady, and the Mütter American Giant.
+McFarland was able to prove, through dogged historical and archival research, that Leidy's stories for both "The Petrified Woman" at the Mütter Museum, and "The Petrified Man" at the Wistar Institute were complete nonsense.
+McFarland read through the annals of The College of Physicians of Philadelphia nearly 70 years after The Mütter American Giant first graced its halls and ascertained that there truly was nothing known about the former owner.

+Ella N. Wade

+Ella Wade (1892–1980), began her tenure at the College of Physicians of Philadelphia as a clerk.
+She became the first female curator and the first curator without an MD.

 Gretchen Worden

-Gretchen Worden remains perhaps the best known person associated with the Mütter Museum.
-She joined the museum staff as a curatorial assistant in 1975, became the museum's curator in 1982 and its director in 1988.
+In 1974, Gretchen Worden, who had no prior work experience, wrote to the museum's curator asking for a job.
+She was hired as a curatorial assistant in 1975 and became the museum's curator in 1982 and its director in 1988.

 Worden was a frequent guest on the Late Show with David Letterman, "displaying a mischievous glee as she frightened him with human hairballs and wicked-looking Victorian surgical tools, only to disarm him with her antic laugh" and appeared in numerous PBS, BBC and cable television documentaries (including an episode of Errol Morris' show First Person) as well as NPR's "Fresh Air with Terry Gross" on the museum's behalf.
 She was also instrumental in the creation of numerous Mütter Museum projects, including the popular Mütter Museum calendars and the book, The Mütter Museum: Of the College of Physicians of Philadelphia.
 During Worden's tenure, the visitorship of the museum grew from several hundred visitors each year to, at the time of her death, more than 60,000 tourists annually.

 After her death, the Mütter Museum opened a gallery in her memory.
 In an article written about the gallery's September 30, 2005 opening, the New York Times described the "Gretchen Worden Room":

-Although Worden was known for using humor and shock factor to garner interest in the museum, she nonetheless was respectful of the museum's artifacts.
+Worden was known for using humor and shock factor to garner interest in the museum.
 In the foreword of The Mütter Museum: Of the College of Physicians of Philadelphia, she wrote "While these bodies may be ugly, there is a terrifying beauty in the spirits of those forced to endure these afflictions."